 - Emotions; and

-If the frontal lobe is damaged in a car accident or by some other means, a person may experience a wide range of problems, including:
+If the frontal lobe is damaged in a car wreck or by some other means, a person may experience a wide range of problems, including:

 - Difficulty making decisions;